 I am excited to get to know all of the students and their families over the year.
 I know that your child will have a memorable Kindergarten year here at Lafayette.

 My name is Ms. Gaylord and I am delighted to be teaching my students at Lafayette Elementary School.
-I have been teaching in SFUSD for many years and am thrilled to be working with Kindergarteners.
+I have been teaching in SFUSD for many years and am thrilled to be working in Kindergarten.
 I have a Masters in Education from UC Berkeley and completed my student teaching at California Lutheran University in Thousand Oaks, California.

 This year will be a great year for my students.
 They will be meeting new friends and learning about the community and many other interesting things.
 We will work to improve reading and math skills, with holidays and other themes as the framework for many lessons.
-We will study science and social studies, enhancing lessons with field trips.
-We will also go to the school library, have P.E. and computer class.
+We will study science and social studies, have P.E. and computer class.
 Social development and leadership skills will also be encouraged.